SantiagoRomanoOddone/machine-learning/README.md

 # machine-learning

-In this repository I cover different areas of Machine Learning and Deep Learning with python.
+In this repository I cover different areas of Machine Learning and Deep Learning using python.
 Each section inside each part is independent.